The Critical Role of Process Servers in Foreclosure Proceedings

 Court-Ready Documentation

-Once the documents are served, they will prepare and file an affidavit of service with the court.
+Once a document is served, a process server must prepare an affidavit of service and file it in the appropriate court.
 This is official proof that the legal process was carried out properly.
-It’s a crucial part of the record and can be used later in court if service is challenge.
+It is a crucial part of the record and can be used later in court if service is challenged.

 Maintaining Accurate Records